GHSVS-de/plg_system_characterscounterghsvs/README.md

 - Joomla system plugin.
 J!3 and J!4.
 - Thanks, thanks, thanks: Edited JavaScript based upon [VCountdown 0.0.3 | (c) 2016 Pedro Rogério | MIT License](https://github.com/pinceladasdaweb/VCountdown)

+## To have mentioned it early
+- **You must activate the plugin to see all tabulators in plugin configuration.** But relax!
+As long as no fields are activated in the plugin configuration, the plugin does nothing.

 ## New features since version 2021.08.10
 - Can help when migrating from Joomla 3 to 4 to protect meta data such as meta descriptions or meta keywords that are no longer displayed at all or might be unexpectedly lost after migration when saving Joomla entries.
 - See headline [Why the revival of this plugin with Joomla 4](#why-the-revival-of-this-plugin-with-joomla-4) below for more details.